open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 NonCompliant.
 Only exact matches are considered.
 If the list is unset or empty, then any version on the cluster will be considered a match.

-The `spec.removalBehavior` field allows configuration of what may be removed by the controller.
-It has no effect when the policy is in "inform" mode.
-When the policy is in "musthave" mode, and the policy is deleted, then controller will remove the types marked for deletion here.
-In "mustnothave" mode, the specified types will be removed if they appear, in order to drive the cluster towards compliance.
-Each kind that might be deleted should support `Keep` and `Delete`, and can potentially have additional values specific to the resources in question.
+The `spec.removalBehavior` field allows configuration of what might be removed by the controller when the policy is in "mustnothave" mode.
+It has no effect when the policy is in "musthave" mode.
+Resources that would not be removed in `enforce` mode will not cause NonCompliance when the policy is in `inform` mode.
+Status messages should reflect that those resources were kept because of the configuration of the policy.
+Each kind here will support `Keep` and `Delete`, and can potentially have additional values specific to the resources in question.
 For example, the OperatorGroup should likely only be removed if it isn't being used by another subscription.